 Our tour commences in Glasgow, Scotland’s most populous city, located on the banks of the Clyde.
 Travellers taking the ASA ‘designated’ flight are scheduled to arrive at Glasgow Airport in the early afternoon.
 On arrival we will be met by our private coach and transferred to our hotel, located in the heart of the city.
 If you are not taking ASA’s designated flight, please make your own way to the The Apex City of Glasgow Hotel.
 ASA can assist you with a private transfer if you so desire.

 After time to refresh yourself and relax, there will be a short pre-tour meeting and then a short orientation walk Peter Trowles, the former Mackintosh Curator at the world-renowned Glasgow School of Art.
-We finish the walk at the Glasgow Art Club where we will have a tour of the building by the Club’s Archivist, and a Welcome drink.
-After this visit, the evening will be at leisure.
+After this walk, the evening will be at leisure.
 (Overnight Glasgow)

 Day 2: Tuesday 30 May, Glasgow

 - The Burrell Collection (due to reopen in 2021)

 - Lunch at Mackintosh at the Willow